Gate Tower 3

 Explore Gate Tower 3’s Neighbourhood & Related Guides

-Gate Tower 3 is part of the Shams Abu Dhabi community alongside Gate Tower 1, Gate Tower 2, Sky Tower, Sun Tower, The Arc, The Bridges, Mangrove Place, Meera Towers, Oceanscape, Pixel Tower, Reflection Tower, and Leaf Tower.
-For the full island context, see the Al Reem Island area guide.
-Investment benchmarking: Best Areas for Investment in Abu Dhabi.
-Comparison guide: Al Reem Island vs Saadiyat Island.
-City overview: Abu Dhabi City.
+Gate Tower 3 is the northern anchor of the Shams Abu Dhabi Gates complex, alongside Gate Tower 2 and Gate Tower 1.
+The wider Shams community includes Sky Tower, Sun Tower, The Arc, The Bridges, Shams Boutik Mall, Mangrove Place, Meera Towers, Oceanscape, Pixel Tower, Reflection Tower, and Leaf Tower.
+Island overview: Al Reem Island area guide.
+Comparison: Al Reem Island vs Saadiyat Island.